bvm/bvm/README.md

 Future:

 1. Investigate whether it would be worth it to create a separate super small binary for resolving (I'm thinking not).
+2. Provide a setting in the app for changing the local data directory (where binaries are installed).
+This should not be an environment variable because it should also update all the system paths appropriately and move everything over.

 Far future: